annarosejohny/Learning_SQL/README.md

   - Write data - add data to a table
   - Update data - insert new data
 - Tables
+  - structured list of data elements or a specific data type
   - Tables are organized as rows and columns.
-    - Rows are referred to records and columns as fields.
+  - **Rows** are referred to **records** and **columns** as **fields**.
   - Fields are limited, number of rows are unlimited.
   - Table rows are named as lowercase, no spaces (undescores instead), collective group or plural.
 Table rows holds data on an individual obdervation.
   - Table columns are named as lowercase, no spaces, singular.
 Table columns hold one piece of information about all records.
 Two columns cannot have same name.
   - Uniques identifiers are used to identofy records in a table.
 - Data types
     - **Strings** - sequence of characters such as letters or punctuation.
 Eg: names (Anna, Antus). **VARCHAR**
     - **Integers** - Store whole numbers.
 Eg:1,35. **INT**